ac-obair/k8s-cluster-testing/README.md

 #### Note
 This repo may container credentials these are for testing only and have no impact on production.

-Since org repos can't be forked this is based off of the aks-cluster-config/ dir of ac-iac-platform repo.
-Edits to remaining files have been commented.
+Since org repos can't be forked this code is based off of the `aks-cluster-config/` dir of [ac-iac-platform]() repo.
+Edits to remaining files have been commented and private subscription added.
 ### k8s
-The following ac-iac-platform files have been removed completely as they're not necessary for testing.
+The following `ac-iac-platform` files have been removed completely as they're not necessary for testing.
 ```
 public-ip.tf
 filebeat.tf